junxit/us-congress-bills-114/bill.md

 - **(a)** *In general* Section 164(b)(5) of the Internal Revenue Code of 1986 is amended by striking subparagraph (I).
 - **(b)** *Effective date* The amendment made by this section shall apply to taxable years beginning after December 31, 2014.

+## § 3.
+Budgetary effects

+The budgetary effects of this Act shall not be entered on either PAYGO scorecard maintained pursuant to section 4(d) of the Statutory Pay-As-You-Go Act of 2010.